xamry/notes/Data Engineering/OLAP.md

 In drill-down data is fragmented into smaller parts.
 It is the opposite of the rollup process.

 ## Slice
 Here, **one** dimension is selected, and a new sub-cube is created by filtering one or more values from that dimension.
+Slicing essentially "slices" the cube along the specified dimension, reducing the cube's size and focusing the analysis on a particular section of the data.

 ## Dice
 Here you select **2 or more dimensions** and a new sub-cube is created by filtering one or more values from those dimensions.